 Our Mission and Story

-Turn To Us, a 501c(3) organization serving Carbon County and the Tamaqua area.
+Turn To Us, a 501c(3) organization serving Carbon County and Northeast PA.

-The mission of Turn To Us is to advocate for individuals and their families who are living with autism or cancer by offering personalized assistance and connection to available resources in a compassionate and hopeful environment.
+The mission of Turn To Us is to advocate for individuals and their families who are living with autism by offering personalized assistance and connection to available resources in a compassionate and hopeful environment.
 We feel no one deserves to fall through the cracks.
-When someone is overwhelmed with a diagnosis and thinks, “I don’t know where to turn for help,” we want them to turn to us.
+When a parent is overwhelmed with a diagnosis and thinks, “I don’t know where to turn for help,” we want them to turn to us.

 We did not do this alone!
 Our mission was very well received because cancer and autism impacts so many.
 The outpouring of community support is astonishing.
 We are growing every day – both in client referrals and donations.